Alerts

 - Culham 64 miles

 The small footbridge halfway between Abingdon and Culham Lock is closed due to failed timber decking.
-There is a minor diversion in place which take you across Old Culham Bridge
+There is a minor diversion in place which takes you across Old Culham Bridge

 - Benson weir 74 miles